 So Rebekah has been planning our menus, buying our groceries, and preparing our meals ever since.
 Dad’s paying her for the trouble, and – so far – the experiment has been a success.

-Here’s our favorite dish of what she served us last week, an adaptation of a recipe she found online.
-It’s very flavorful, and the entire family gave it a 9 out of 10 (which means we wouldn’t want to eat it every day, but we definitely think it deserves a place on the regular rotation).
+Of all the dishes she’s served us so far, her Honey-Glazed Chicken Kabobs are our favorite.
+An adaptation of a recipe she found online, it’s very flavorful.
+The whole family gave it a 9 out of 10 ranking.
+(Which means we wouldn’t want to eat it every day, but agree it deserves a place on the regular rotation).

 - 2 zucchini